JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 - How are you optimizing your model?
 Vectorization?
 Parallelization?
 Loop tiling?
 Operation Fusion?
 ML Techniques like autoTVM?

 ### MONITOR AND MAINTAIN MODELS
-[Use this space to explain how the deployed model's performance is being monitored over time and how it will be re-trained as necessary to ensure it continues to produce accurate/quality predictions]
+Use this space to explain how the deployed model's performance is being monitored over time and how it will be re-trained as necessary to ensure it continues to produce accurate/quality predictions.
+Remember, models age like warm milk.

 ### SCALE UP AND OPTIMIZE
 [Use this space to explain how the deployed model's scalability is accounted for if/when its usage grows.
 Will infrastructure scale up?
 Will you optimize the model's deployment to handle increased traffic?
 List this here]